DominikStiller/ptinsight/playground/3_flink-singlenode/README.md

 make apply
 ```

 3. Install Flink and Kafka using Ansible, pulling the inventory from the Terraform state.
+If Ansible reports the server to be unreachable, the server is likely not yet ready.
+Try again a minute later.
 ```
 make setup
 ```